Main Pages

 Other Links

-David Large is a freelance philosopher, champion of ecological theories and Wittgensteinian maverick who has studied, taught and hung around at London, Oxford and Newcastle Universities.
-His interests focus on mind, language and the formulation of a scientifically informed naturalistic philosophy.
+David Large is a philosopher and champion of the ecological approach to the mind.
+He spent time at London, Oxford and Newcastle Universities.
+David’s interests focus on mind, language and the formulation of a scientifically informed naturalistic philosophy.

-David is a founder member of Newcastle Philosophy Society (NPS), a registered charity set up with the aim of facilitating the public understanding of philosophy in the North East.
-David says “The NPS does all sorts of stuff, so why not give it a try?”.
+David was a founder member of Newcastle Philosophy Society (NPS), a registered charity set up with the aim of facilitating the public understanding of philosophy in the North East and was Chair of the NPS from 2003 to 2008.
+He is a member of the Complexity Network at Northumbria University.

 Qualifications